typesafehub/conductr-doc/src/main/play-doc/api/ControlAPI.md

 Field               | Description
 --------------------|------------
-address             | The location of a ConductR member. bindPort            | The network port that is used by a bundle component to bind to an interface.
+address             | The location of a ConductR member. affinity            | The bundle identifier that references a different bundle.
+If specified, the current bundle will be run on the same host where the specified bundle is currently running. bindPort            | The network port that is used by a bundle component to bind to an interface.
 This may be the same value as the `hostPort` when running outside of a container. bindProtocol        | The network protocol that is used by a bundle component to bind to an interface. bundleDigest        | The hex form of a digest representing the contents of the bundle.